 - Unsubsidized portions of Direct Consolidation Loans.

 With forbearance, you are always responsible for paying the interest that continues to build up while your loan payments are paused or reduced.
-There are two main options for paying that accrued interest, either during forbearance or during deferment with certain loan types:
+There are two main options for paying that accrued interest, either during a forbearance or during deferment with certain loan types:

 - Add the total accrued interest to your loan principal balance at the end of the forbearance period.